sheerun/git-squash/README.md

 Squash commits on branch just like GitHub's "Squash and merge".

-Useful if for some reason you need to use this functionality but you don't have permission or you don't use GitHub.
+Useful if you don't have permission to perform merges or you don't use GitHub.

 ## Installation